 Aerospike implements indexes differently for primary and secondary keys.
 Primary indexes are implemented as an in-memory mix of red-black trees and traditional hash-indexes.
 Consistent hashing allows records to be located to a particular node.
 Within a single node, records are indexed by red-black trees that it calls sprigs.
 Secondary indexes are built using in-memory b-trees.

-Aerospike supports multiple isolation levels: strong consistency, serializability (which it calls linearizability), and session consistency.
+Aerospike supports multiple isolation levels: strong consistency, linearizability (which is serializable at a record level), and session consistency.
 In strong consistency, the database ensures that all writes occur in a specific order across all nodes.
 Strong consistency is only supported on a single record level.
 Under linearizable consistency, reads and writes appear to be atomic system-wide.
 However, the additional synchronization costs associated with this can impact performance.

 Aerospike uses a hierarchical storage model.
 The highest level of the storage hierarchy is called a namespace.
-Namespaces exist both above and below the database level of a traditional relational database.
-A namespace can exist across multiple databases and multiple namespaces can be contained within a single database.
 Configuration of data storage is done at the namespace level, including the configuration of where data is stored (Memory or Disk) and replication factor.
 These controls are done through namespace level policies which can be user-defined.
 Below namespaces lie sets that are akin to tables in a relational database which are comprised of a number of records.
 Policies can be defined for sets to override the policy of their namespace.
 Records are all stored contiguously in memory or on disk.

-Aerospike uses copy on write storage organization to increase the number of records that can be fit in memory.
+Aerospike uses copy on write storage organization.
+During transactions, only pages that contain modified data are duplicated to try to reduce the amount of duplicated data that is stored in memory.
 Because storage policies are configurable at the namespace level, different namespaces can be stored on different storage mediums (memory, flash, disk, etc.).

-Aerospike supports what it calls User-Defined Functions (UDFs) which are limited versions of stored procedures.
+Aerospike supports User-Defined Functions (UDFs) which are limited versions of stored procedures.
 UDFs are able to be invoked on single records when called from a client or can be invoked on a stream of records.
 User-Defined Functions can be written in Lua which will have access to APIs for whether the UDF is to be invoked on a single record or on a stream of records.
-UDFs can be deployed and called on a single node.
+UDFs are deployed to all nodes from the primary (which Aerospike calls a principal) so that the same version of UDF is running on every node.

 Aerospike uses a consistent hashing method to distribute the storage of data across nodes.
 Distribution is done at a namespace level (see storage model) with records within sets being distributed across nodes.
 Records are replicated across nodes using the same consistent hashing method and are not replicated on the same node as their original storage location.